Choosing a Car

 Keep a copy of your insurance policy in a safe, protected place in your wallet or purse, as well as at your office and at home.
 Most policies also provide a wallet card with information about policy and the number to call in case of an accident.

-WHN TIP: Riders: Check with your insurance company if you travel with a notebook computer, expensive camera or other highly prized items.
+WHN TIP: Riders: Check with your insurance company if you travel with a laptop or mobile devices, expensive camera or other highly prized items.
 You may want to take out a “floater” or “rider” policy to cover these items when they are taken out of your home or office.

 While thieves are always on the hunt for “free wheels,” there are steps you can take to make it harder for your car to disappear.